PauloLory-ionos/spec/rest-api-guidelines.md

 ## Asynchronous Operations

-Sometimes a POST, PUT, PATCH, or DELETE operation may require processing that takes some time to complete.
+Sometimes a POST, PUT, or DELETE operation may require processing that takes some time to complete.
 Waiting for the operation to finish before sending a response to the client can cause unacceptable latency.
 In such cases, consider making the operation asynchronous.
 Return the HTTP status code 202 (Accepted) to indicate that the request has been accepted for processing but has not yet been completed.

 It is recommended to expose an endpoint that returns the status of an asynchronous request, allowing the client to monitor the status by performing polling.
 Include the URI of the status endpoint in the Location header of the 202 response, for example:

     HTTP/1.1 202 Accepted
-    Location: /api/status/12345
+    Location: /v1beta1/workspaces/my-workspace/providers/network/vpcs/my-vpc/status

 If the client sends a GET request to this endpoint, the response must contain the current status of the request.
 Optionally, it can also include the estimated time for completion or a link to cancel the operation.